 Think about the number of personal identification numbers (PINs), passwords, or passphrases you use every day: getting money from the ATM or using your debit card in a store, logging on to your computer or email, signing in to an online bank account or shopping cart...the list seems to just keep getting longer.
 Passwords are like keys to your personal home online.
-You should do everything you can prevent people from gaining access to your password.
+You should do everything you can to prevent people from gaining access to your password.

 One of the best ways to protect information or physical property is to ensure that only authorized people have access to it.
 Verifying that someone is the person they claim to be is the next step, and this authentication process is even more important, and more difficult, in the cyber world.
 Passwords are the most common means of authentication, but if you don't choose good passwords or keep them confidential, they're almost as ineffective as not having any password at all.
 Many systems and services have been successfully broken into due to the use of insecure and inadequate passwords, and some viruses and worms have exploited systems by guessing weak passwords.